containrrr/shoutrrr/docs/services/generic.md

 ```

 !!! note
     Any query variables added to the URL will be escaped so that they can be forwarded to the remote server.
-That means that you cannot use `?format=json` with the  `generic+https://`, just use `generic://` instead!
+That means that you cannot use `?template=json` with the  `generic+https://`, just use `generic://` instead!

 ## Forwarded query variables
 All query variables that are not listed in the [Query/Param Props](#queryparam_props) section will be